shmousavi65/CNN_TensorFlow_CIFAR10/README.md

 ## Notes:
 - Dropout and L_2 Regularization methods are incorporated to avoid overfitting in the training process.
-- Data manipulation including random flip are used to improve training task
+- Data manipulation, including image random flip, are used to improve training task
-- TensorFlow Dataset class is used to integrate the reading input task, data processing (including normalization, random flip), and training as a unifies graph.
+- TensorFlow Dataset class is used to integrate the reading input task, data processing (including image normalization and random flip), and training as a unifies graph.

 ## Prerequisits
 - Python 3.5